Alex101499/Notion-to-Tableau/README.md

+# Notion to Google Sheets for Handling data to Tableau Viz

 🎉Welcome to the Notion Data Exporter project🎉 – a  Python script designed to empower you with the ability to seamlessly extract, transform, and load your Notion database content for insightful analysis and efficient data management.
 As a seasoned senior Python developer, I present to you a meticulously crafted tool that bridges the gap between Notion's wealth of information and your analytical ambitions.
 Features: